-Good scientific practice includes in particular the following basic principles:

-working according to the recognized rules of the discipline ("lege artis"), 2nd documenting the results in a traceable, verifiable, and complete manner,

-3rd consistently second-guessing all results,

-4th maintaining strict honesty with regard to one's own and third parties' contributions,

-5th complying with ethical standards in the conduct of surveys and studies, and

-6th allowing and encouraging critical discourse in the scientific community.
+- (1) Good scientific practice includes in particular the following basic principles: - 1st working according to the recognized rules of the discipline ("lege artis"), - 2nd documenting the results in a traceable, verifiable, and complete manner, - 3rd consistently scrutinize all results, - 4th maintaining strict honesty with regard to one's own and third parties' contributions, - 5th complying with ethical standards in the conduct of surveys and studies, and - 6th allowing and encouraging critical discourse in the scientific community. - (2) Every researcher is responsible for ensuring that their own conduct complies with the standards of good scientific practice.